UPDATED: 7:30 a.m. April 29, 2022

-The “Rodney King Riots,” also known as the “Los Angeles Riots,” began this day in 1992, after four Los Angeles Police Department (LAPD) officers were acquitted of charges in the savage beating of Rodney King (pictured below).
-The racially sparked riots lasted more than six days, with thousands of Angelenos taking to the streets in an especially violent display of protest.
-Fifty-three people were killed and more than two thousand were said to be injured.
+It is decidedly in that context that it should never be forgotten that the so-called “Rodney King Riots,” also known as the “Los Angeles Riots,” began this day in 1992 after four Los Angeles Police Department (LAPD) officers were acquitted of charges in the savage beating of Rodney King.
+The racially sparked revolt lasted more than six days, with thousands of Angelenos taking to the streets in an especially violent display of protest.
+Fifty-three people were killed and more than 2,000 were said to be injured.

 Back in March of 1991, King and two passengers were driving west on I-210 when he was ordered by California Highway Patrol officers to stop.
 After leading the officers on a high-speed chase, King stopped the vehicle and was the last to exit.
 As officers reportedly attempted to subdue King, they beat him, and the entire act was caught on videotape by a nearby resident.